Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, the ability to cast at least one spell.

-You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:
+You have learned techniques to enhance your attacks with certain kinds of spells.

 * When you cast a spell that requires you to make an attack roll, the spell's range is doubled.
 * Your ranged spell attacks ignore half cover and three-quarters cover.